-Also Its true that beginners need some time to get into RTOS since there are some OS concept involved, even though bare metal cant outreach RTOS.
+Also, It’s true that beginners need some time to get into RTOS since there is some OS concept involved, even though bare metal cant outreach RTOS.

 I cant agree with you.
 Rtos concepts like preemptive scheduling can be achieved in bare metal programming by using interrupts and setting interrupt priorities.

-@EEngineer You may emulate RTOS functions in bare metal programming but, its not even going to get close.
-RTOS is robust, the OS function are well defined in RTOS.
+@EEngineer You may emulate RTOS functions in bare metal programming but, it’s not even going to get close.
+RTOS is robust, the OS functions are well defined in RTOS.
 I am a huge fan of Real Time Engineers.
 I really admire them, for developing FreeRTOS.
 You definitely have to take a look at FreeRTOS.
 You will like it…!!

 You can achieve some RTOS concept in bare metal, but its no way going to outreach RTOS.
 RTOS has many advantages such as availability of middleware, preemption, portability and reuse.
 You cant get every thing in a bare metal.

 FreeRTOS is awesome.
 They have done an excellent job in updating and maintaining the projects.
 Now FreeRTOS is owned by Amazon.
 Who knows, how long its going to be free ???